MohamedYasser97/BatsyBot/README.md

 # BatsyBot
-  A reusable twitter bot made with the Node.js [Twit](https://www.npmjs.com/package/twit) package
+  A reusable twitter bot skeleton made with the Node.js [Twit](https://www.npmjs.com/package/twit) package

 ## Motivation
-    I was interested in how bots work, so I decided to make one but didn't have a bot idea in mind.
+    I was interested in how bots work, so I decided to make one but I didn't have a bot idea in mind.
-That's when I though about making a bot that can be customised to make almost everything.
+That's when I thought about making a bot that can be customised to make almost everything.
 So when I or anyone needs to add a npm package to fulfill a certain job, minimum modifications to the original project would be needed.
-That way, the programmer will be focused on the important parts of the bot's job rather than building a bot from scratch.
-The npm package
-[Twit](https://www.npmjs.com/package/twit) was extremely helpful and well documented.
+In that way, the programmer will focus on the important parts of the bot's job rather than building a bot from scratch.
+The npm package [Twit](https://www.npmjs.com/package/twit) was extremely helpful and well documented.

 ## Functions